 It is only available in adult sizes but can be purchased unfilled for control over the density and weight.

 The dummy is specifically for groundwork and features hands as well as feet.
 It is made of heavy-duty mil-spec Cardura, which is an extremely realistic material and an alternative to the typical leather, canvas, and vinyl dummies.
 This gives you a practice experience that is more like attempting to grapple with a real partner not just in weight but also texture.

 The Sitting with Extremities dummy by Ring to Cage was made specifically with ground grappling in jiu-jitsu and judo in mind, but it does have a target head for some striking as well.

 It is very durable, and also one of the most realistic dummies on the market today.
 The firmness of the dummy allows for accurate submission practice and at the same time, it is flexible enough to practice ground movement drills.

 Because this dummy is in a sitting position though, it is not ideal for throws nor upright practice.
 It is also one of the more costly dummies, but it is available in multiple sizes as well as colors with an unfilled option for customization.
 It is definitely a great investment if you are focusing heavily on kneeling and prone work such as ground grappling, locks, and submissions.

-4. TITLE Standing Dummy
+1. TITLE MMA Standing Dummy